 Accurate and timely public information is important to effectively manage a local emergency.
-The City utilizes a variety of methods to notify residents of critical emergency information including the Emergency Alert System, press conferences with media providers, hand delivered fliers, police notifications, and the City website.
+The City utilizes a variety of methods to notify residents of critical emergency information including the Emergency Alert System, press conferences with media providers, City's website, social media (Nixle, Nextdoor, Twitter, Facebook) door-to-door hand delivered fliers, and even police department loud speaker neighborhood notifications.

-Additionally, the City operates two additional technologies to push information out to affected residents.
-These include our AM radio station (AM 530) and an automated telephone notification system (commonly referred to as Reverse 9-1-1).
+Additionally, the City operates two technologies to push information out to affected residents.
+These include our AM radio station (AM 530) and an automated telephone notification system VC ALERT (commonly referred to as Reverse 9-1-1).